ksevindik/ksevindik.github.io/_posts/2014-06-20-moving-libraries-of-web-apps-into-shared-folder.md

+---
+layout: post
-# Moving libraries of web apps into shared folder
+title: Moving libraries of web apps into shared folder
+author: Kenan Sevindik
+---

 If you plan to move repeating libraries that several of your web applications depend on to a shared folder of your application server, I would definitely say NO! to this request.
 One of my clients asked me about centralizing such